 Based on the results of the card risk management functions, the card will determine the type of cryptogram to generate.
-Because ATM transactions go online, the card will only generate an ARQC in this scenario.
+Because ATM transactions go online, the card should only generate an ARQC in this scenario.
+If an AAC or TC is generated, the transaction should be terminated.